DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

 ```
 yes
 ```
- Next, will ask to enter basic management setup:
+ Next, will ask to enter the basic management setup:
 ```
 yes
 ```